 Michael Devine received his Ph.D. in English literature from UCLA, where his work on early film, literature, and the visual arts earned the Dickson History of Art Fellowship and was named runner-up for the University of Pennsylvania’s 2013 Zuckerman Prize for the best dissertation in American Studies.
-A former high school teacher, he focuses on literature’s relationship to other arts and interdisciplinary approaches to classroom practice in his research and teaching.
+The National Endowment for the Humanities recognized his research in Summer 2016.
+He writes about literature’s relationship to other arts, especially film.
+A former high school teacher, he models an interdisciplinary approach in his classroom practice.
+At SUNY Plattsburgh, he coordinates the Film Minor.

 - Ph.D., University of California, Los Angeles (2011)

 - ENG 101, College Writing II

 - ENG 163, Introduction to Film and Literature

 - ENG 301, Expository Writing

 - ENG 305, Teaching Writing to Adolescents

 - ENG 343, American Literature (Civil War to WWI)